MarwaAbderrahim/Training-segmentation-nnUnet/documentation/explanation_plans_files.md

 ## Global settings

 - `foreground_intensity_properties_by_modality`: Intensity statistics of the foreground regions (all labels except background and ignore label), computed over all training cases.
-Used by [CT normalization scheme](explanation_normalization.md).
 - `image_reader_writer`: Name of the image reader/writer class that should be used with this dataset.
 You might want to change this if, for example, you would like to run inference with files that have a different file format.
 The class that is named here must be located in nnunetv2.imageio!